bridgecrewio/checkov/README.md

 Note that there are certain cases where redirecting `docker run --tty` output to a file - for example, if you want to save the Checkov JUnit output to a file - will cause extra control characters to be printed.
 This can break file parsing.
 If you encounter this, remove the `--tty` flag.

+The `--workdir /tf` flag is optional to change the working directory to the mounted volume.
 If you are using the SARIF output `-o sarif` this will output the results.sarif file to the mounted volume (`/user/tf` in the example above).
+If you do not include that flag, the working directory will be "/".

 ### Running or skipping checks